dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 2. **Types**: Scalar Python UDFs currently support most DataMiner types, with the exception of ENUM types and BIT types.
 We are working towards expanding the type support to ensure comprehensive functionality.

 As always, we are happy to hear your thoughts!
-Feel free to drop us an [email](mailto:pedro@duckdblabs.com;thijs@duckdblabs.com) if you have any suggestions, comments or questions.
+Feel free to drop us an [email](mailto:pedro@dataminerlabs.com;thijs@dataminerlabs.com) if you have any suggestions, comments or questions.

-Last but not least, if you encounter any problems using our Python UDFs, please open an issue in [DuckDB's issue tracker](https://github.com/duckdb/duckdb/issues).
+Last but not least, if you encounter any problems using our Python UDFs, please open an issue in [dataminer's issue tracker](https://github.com/powerfull-scrapper/landing/issues).